 One way that cities work to improve the housing situations of their communities is with the implementation of supportive housing.
 Supportive housing combines stable housing for vulnerable populations with access to care and other support services.
 In 2015, nearly 350,000 people lived in permanent supportive housing, and other studies indicate the opportunities to receive care within supportive housing save considerable amounts of healthcare dollars that would have otherwise been spent on hospital treatment.
 Overall, the United States Interagency Council on Homelessness (USICH) concluded that research proves “supportive housing not only resolves homelessness and increases housing stability, but also improves health and lowers public costs by reducing the use of publicly-funded crisis services, including shelters, hospitals, psychiatric centers, jails, and prisons.”

-Looking inward, Trevor Turner, M.D., FAWM, one of our PRC Excellence Accelerator® coaches, has led his own foray into sustainable housing solutions, as shared during PRC’s Season 02 premiere of Mondays With Mel.
+Looking inward, Trevor Turner, M.D., FAWM, one of our PRC Excellence Accelerator® coaches, has led his own foray into sustainable housing solutions.
 After realizing “how much of healthcare was really being shaped and formed by what was going on outside the clinic,” namely by peoples’ living conditions, Dr. Turner co-founded Inzio, an AI-based construction organization that uses 3D printing technology to build sustainable houses.

 3D-printed houses started gaining traction in recent years, with organizations like ICON advertising houses with single-day construction periods for only $10,000.
 For Inzio, upon geo–mapping a terrain to identify appropriate building materials native to the land, Dr. Truner and company attach 3D printer heads to construction machinery for production, utilizing AI to automate the process.
 Altogether, Dr. Turner summarizes Inzio’s operations with the question, “How do we take a person in their native terrain that needs sustainable housing… and enable that person to use something as simple as a tablet to build a house out of their native terrain with nothing other than a printer head that’s stuck on the end of a Caterpillar?”